Don't worry, we don't speak 'jargon'...

 If, however, Mr Smith opted for a monetary saving he could reduce his monthly repayments to £775 per month.
 Giving him a saving of over £300 per month

 It is important whether you are interested in saving either time or money to give yourself plenty of time and make contact with a Broker who will be able to review your rate and secure you the best possible rate available.
 We would recommend getting in touch as early as six months before the expiry of your current deal to get the wheels in motion.

-Some of key reasons you should use a Mortgage Broker are they:
+Some of the key reasons you should use a Mortgage Broker are that they;

-Give you access to deals and Lenders from across the market including ones that are not available to the public.
-If you go direct to your Bank, your Bank you are simply limiting you to their products, meaning it’s unlikely you’ll have the best offering on the market.
+- Give you access to deals and Lenders from across the market including ones that are not available to the public.
+If you go directly to your Bank, your Bank you are simply limiting you to their products, meaning it’s unlikely you’ll have the best offering on the market.

-Have specific contacts at the Banks and Building societies and can use this as leverage to help get mortgages across the line that may not have been possible if you were to gone direct.
+- Have specific contacts at the Banks and Building societies and can use this as leverage to help get mortgages across the line that may not have been possible if you were to go direct.

 To conclude there are a whole host of reasons to enlist the help of a Mortgage Broker.

 Perhaps the biggest reason for this though would be to simply put yourself in the hands of someone with years of experience and who understands how to navigate all the obstacles of applying for a mortgage and buying a home.